guardian/sbt-riffraff-artifact/README.md

 In order to upload artifacts and manifest files to the Guardian's RiffRaff buckets, you will need to give your build the appropriate permissions.

 1. Make sure your AWS account is in the [list of accounts](https://github.com/guardian/deploy-tools-platform/blob/main/cloudformation/riffraff-buckets.template.yaml) with permission to grant access to those buckets.
-If it is not, make a PR or ask @philwills to add it for you.
+If it is not, make a PR or ask @guardian/developer-experience to add it for you.

 2. Create an IAM user in your AWS account for your build.
 Give it a policy that looks something like this: